Apoc70/SetPrivateFlag/README.md

 SetPrivateFlags.exe will SET the _private_ flag on all messages matching a subject substring.

+See [https://github.com/Apoc70/RemovePrivateFlag](https://github.com/Apoc70/RemovePrivateFlag), if you want to _remove_ private message flags.

 ## Why should I use this

 When you migrate from an alternative email server solution (e.g. Lotus Notes) and a mailbox contains confidential messages, you might want to mark such message as _private_ after content migration.